Foundations of Descriptive and Inferential Statistics

-Not everyone in {\bf Statistics} is entirely happy, though, with the philosophy underlying the frequentist approach to introducing the concept of {\bf probability}, as a number of its central ideas rely on unobserved data (information).
-A complementary viewpoint is taken by the framework which originated from the work of the English mathematician and Presbyterian minister \href{http://www-history.mcs.st-and.ac.uk/Biographies/Bayes.html}{Thomas Bayes (1702--1761)}, and later of Laplace, and so is commonly referred to as the {\bf Bayes--Laplace approach}; cf. Bayes (1763)~\ct{bay1763} and Laplace (1812)~\ct{lap1812}.
-A striking qualitative difference to the frequentist approach consists in the use of prior ``{\em subjective probabilities\/}'' for random events quantifying a persons's individual {\bf degree-of-belief} in their likelihood, which are subsequently updated by analysing relevant empirical sample data.
-Renowned textbooks adopting the Bayes--Laplace viewpoint of probability and inferential statistics are, e.g., Jeffreys (1998)~\ct{jef1998} and Jaynes (2003)~\ct{jay2003}, while general information regarding the Bayes--Laplace approach is available from the website \href{http://bayes.wustl.edu/}{{\tt bayes.wustl.edu}}.
-A discussion of the pros and cons of either of these two competing approaches to {\bf probability theory} can be found in, e.g., Sivia and Skilling (2006) \ct[p~8ff]{sivski2006}, or in Gilboa (2009) \ct[Sec.~5.3]{gil2009}.
+Not everyone in \textbf{Statistics} is entirely happy, though, with the philosophy underlying the \textbf{frequentist approach} to introducing the concept of \textbf{probability}, as a number of its central ideas rely on unobserved data (information).
+A complementary viewpoint is taken by the framework which originated from the work of the English mathematician and Presbyterian minister \href{http://www-history.mcs.st-and.ac.uk/Biographies/Bayes.html}{Thomas Bayes (1702--1761)}, and later of Laplace, and so is commonly referred to as the \textbf{Bayes--Laplace approach}; cf. Bayes (1763)~\ct{bay1763} and Laplace (1812)~\ct{lap1812}.
+A striking conceptual difference to the \textbf{frequentist approach} consists in its use of prior, allegedly ``\textit{subjective probabilities}'' for random events and hypotheses, quantifying a persons's individual reasonable \textbf{degree-of-belief} in their likelihood, which are subsequently updated by analysing relevant empirical data.\footnote{Anscombe and Aumann (1963)~\ct{ansaum1963} in their seminal paper refer to ``objective probabilities'' as associated with ``roulette lotteries,'' and to ``subjective probabilities'' as associated with ``horse lotteries.''
+Savage (1954)~\ct{sav1954} employs the alternative terminology of distinguishing between ``objectivistic probabilities'' and ``personalistic probabilities.''} Renowned textbooks adopting the \textbf{Bayes--Laplace viewpoint} of \textbf{Probability Theory} and \textbf{Inferential Statistics} are, e.g., Jeffreys (1939)~\ct{jef1939} and Jaynes (2003)~\ct{jay2003}, while general information regarding the \textbf{Bayes--Laplace approach} is available from the website \href{http://bayes.wustl.edu/}{\texttt{bayes.wustl.edu}}.
+More recent textbooks, which assist in the implementation of advanced computational routines, have been issued by Gelman \textit{et al} (2014)~\ct{geletal2014} and by McElreath (2016)~\ct{mce2016}.
+A discussion of the pros and cons of either of these two competing approaches to \textbf{Probability Theory} can be found, e.g., in Sivia and Skilling (2006) \ct[p~8ff]{sivski2006}, or in Gilboa (2009) \ct[Sec.~5.3]{gil2009}.

-In the following we turn to discuss the general principles on which {\bf probability theory} is built.
+A common denominator of both frameworks, \textbf{frequentist} and \textbf{Bayes--Laplace}, is the attempt to quantify a notion of \textbf{uncertainty} that can be related to in formal treatments of \textbf{decision-making}.
+In the following we turn to discuss the general principles on which \textbf{Probability Theory} is built.